cloudfoundry-community/cf-plugin-seed/README.md

 # Overview

-Seed creates orgs, spaces, and pushes app.
-This plugin was created for automation of creating certain orgs, spaces, and apps.
-This is useful if you want to keep the consistency between different Cloud Foundry Environments.
-Future support should includes creation of users, services and basically anything in cf cli commands.
+Seed creates orgs, spaces, services, and pushes apps, to initialize a Cloud Foundry environment from a manifest file.
+This is useful if you want to keep the consistency between different Cloud Foundry Environments, or automate the deployment of your Cloud Foundry Environment.
+Eventually, Future support will include basically anything in the cf cli commands.

 ## installation